 Soak your clothing for at least 20 minutes before washing.
-If you’re using a washing machine, pour the liquid into it and start it up for 2 cycles.
+If you’re needing a washing machine, pour the liquid into it and start it up for 2 cycles.

 Vinegar with Baking Soda

 Vinegar has antifungal and antibacterial properties.
-Surprisingly, it is an effective and natural treatment for the majority of moulds.
+Surprisingly, it is an effective and natural treatment for the majority of molds.

-Baking soda, on the other hand, helps absorb moisture and eliminate odours by changing the PH level of the cloth.
-As a consequence, both chemicals collaborate to remove mould from your clothing.
+Baking soda, on the other hand, helps absorb moisture and eliminate odors by changing the PH level of the cloth.
+As a consequence, both chemicals collaborate to remove mold from your clothing.